-These are named after the Pareto principle, where 80% of most effects are due to 20% of the inputs.
+Pareto Analysis and Pareto Charts are named after the Pareto Principle, where (approximately) 80% of most effects are due to 20% of the inputs.
 The idea is to find the 20% of issues, which are causing you 80% of the problems; the Pareto charts are bar charts which let you quickly see major sources of issues – this enables you to focus your efforts on the biggest problems.

 There is a Pareto effect if the 80% threshold is hit with only a few categories (generally, less than 20% of the categories), and there is no Pareto effect if the 80% involves a large proportion of the categories (which would mean your process improvement efforts will have to be more far-reaching).